adilgarde/diouanawoman/README.md

 I am building a research and writing practice at the intersection of culture, behavioral economics, psychoanalysis, beauty, and data science.

-My career ambition is to develop Diouana Womanomics into a serious intellectual and analytical practice: part research lab, part cultural archive, and part school of thought.
+My career ambition is to develop Diouana Womanomics into a rigorous intellectual and analytical practice: part research lab, part cultural archive, and part school of thought.